WHULuoJiaTeam/Model_Zoo/Multi_View_Reconstruction/MVSNet/WHU_stereo/Ascend/1chip/code/README.md

   #          Add other parameters on the website UI interface.
   # (3) Upload or copy your pretrained model to S3 bucket.
   # (4) Upload a zip dataset to S3 bucket. (you could also upload the origin dataset, but it can be so slow.)
-  # (5) Set the code directory to "/path/MVSNet" on the website UI interface.
+  # (5) Set the code directory to "/path/yolov4" on the website UI interface.
-  # (6) Set the startup file to "eval.py" on the website UI interface.
+  # (6) Set the startup file to "train.py" on the website UI interface.
   # (7) Set the "Dataset path" and "Output file path" and "Job log path" to your path on the website UI interface.
   # (8) Create your job.
   #
-  # Test 8p with Ascend
+  # Eval 1p with Ascend
   # (1) Perform a or b.
   #       a.
 Set "enable_modelarts=True" on base_config.yaml file.
   #          Set "data_root='s3://dir_to_your_data'" on base_config.yaml file.